Types of Regression Models in Machine Learning

 7. Decision Tree Regression

 The decision tree operates according to the concept of the condition, as implied by its name.
 It is effective and contains powerful predictive analysis algorithms.
 Internal nodes, terminal nodes, and branches make up the majority of their attributes.
 Each internal node in a decision tree regression creates a structure like a tree, with each branch denoting the outcome of the test and every leaf node denoting the ultimate decision or outcome.
-Starting with the root node (dataset), a decision tree is created, which divides into subsets of the dataset (left and right child nodes).
-These children nodes are then subdivided into their child nodes, and eventually, these children nodes become the parent/root nodes of those nodes.
-Take a look at the figure below as an illustration:

 Conclusion